davidjulien/erlang-geocoding/README.md

 ### Algorithm

 Reverse geocoding is done thanks to a k-d tree algorithm.
 We use Martin F. Krafft implementation.
-Original source code is here: https://github.com/kbranigan/libkdtree/tree/master/kdtree%2B%2B
+Original source code is here: https://github.com/kbranigan/libkdtree/tree/master/kdtree%2B%2B .
 It is embeded in an erlang driver.

-From latitude/longitude coordinates, geocoding finds the nearest point in our location database.
-Associated data are returned and a distance between provided coordinatates and real coordinates.
-Since search relies only on coordinates, strange behaviour may occured when a big city is near a small one: a point inside the large city and near border may be associated to the small city because the small city coordinates will be nearest than the big city coordinates.
+From latitude/longitude coordinates, geocoding finds the nearest point in our locations database.
+Associated data are returned, as weel as a distance between provided coordinates and real coordinates.
+Since reverse geocoding relies only on coordinates, strange behaviour may occured when a big city is near a small one: a point inside the large city and near its border may be associated to the small city because the small city coordinates will be nearest than the big city coordinates.

 ### Data sources